 Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership on Form 3 and changes in ownership on Form 4 or Form 5 with the SEC.
 Such officers, directors and 10% shareholders are also required to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms, we believe that during the 2016 fiscal year all Section 16(a) filing requirements applicable to our officers, directors and 10% shareholders were satisfied.
+Based solely on our review of the copies of such forms, we believe that during the 2018 fiscal year all Section 16(a) filing requirements applicable to our officers, directors and 10% shareholders were satisfied, except that a Form 4 reporting stock options awarded to Gregory A. Demopulos on April 8, 2018 was filed one day late, on April 11, 2018.

-PROPOSAL 4 - OMEROS CORPORATION 2017 OMNIBUS INCENTIVE COMPENSATION PLAN
+PROPOSAL 2 - AMENDMENT AND RESTATEMENT OF THE OMEROS CORPORATION 2017 OMNIBUS INCENTIVE COMPENSATION PLAN